Easy EdgeDB · Chapter 17

 Poor Renfield.
 Poor Mina.

 Last chapter Dr. Seward and Dr. Van Helsing wanted to let Renfield out, but couldn’t trust him.
 But it turns out that Renfield was telling the truth!
-That night, Dracula found out that the heroes were destroying his coffins and decided to attack Mina.
+Dracula had found out that night that the heroes were destroying his coffins and decided to attack Mina.
 Dracula succeeded, and now Mina is slowly turning into a vampire.
 She is still human, but has a connection with Dracula now.

-Mina has not given up though, and has a good idea.
+Mina has not given up though, and has an idea.
 If she is now connected to Dracula, what happens if Van Helsing uses hypnotism on her?
 Could that work?
-He takes out his pocket watch and tells her: “Please concentrate on this watch.
+Could they use the connection to Dracula to their advantage?
+Van Helsing takes out his pocket watch and tells her: “Please concentrate on this watch.
 You are beginning to feel sleepy…what do you feel?
 Think about the man who attacked you, try to feel where he is…”

 Copy